 Though it’s a little odd that he tells us where he was conceived.
 How many regular people even know that?
 Coupled with the fact that he’s standing in the dark talking to himself, this guy is odd.
 How much of what he says should we believe?

 Unfortunately for Johnny Hake, he is not a sociopath.
 After lying to his wife about finances and stealing from his neighbour, his conscience bothers him a lot.
 Everyone can see it.
 It’s affecting his state of mind.
-In many short stories, this character would undergo a character change, prompting him to return the money he stole, but if you look carefully, Johnny’s ‘range of change’ (a term used by John Truby) isn’t all that big.
+In many short stories, this character would undergo a character change, prompting him to return the money he stole, but if you look carefully, Johnny’s ‘scope of change’ isn’t all that big.

 When he lies to the patrol about having a dog in that final scene, we see he’s still living with deceit:

 Freudian psychoanalysis can be applied to the character of Johnny.
-Or, we might look at John Truby’s guidelines for writing a good main character.
-First, a main character needs desire: surface desire and desire under the surface.
+First, a main character needs desire: conscious desire and desire under the surface.

-- Johnny’s surface desire: To provide financially for his family, at whatever cost.
+- Johnny’s conscious desire: To provide financially for his family, at whatever cost.

 - Johnny’s hidden desire: To create a kind of Arcadia, and make amends with his estranged mother who he misses dearly.
 He wants to go back to the garden of childhood.

-Main characters also require two different kinds of weakness:
+Main characters also require two different kinds of shortcoming:

 - Johnny’s need: Johnny must stop lying and stealing because it’s working on his conscience even though he seems to be getting away with it.